MicrosoftDocs/entra-docs/docs/identity/users/licensing-powershell-graph-examples.md

 # Microsoft Graph PowerShell group-based licensing examples

-Group-based licensing in Microsoft Entra ID, part of Microsoft Entra, is available through the [Azure portal](https://portal.azure.com), and currently there are some useful tasks that can be performed using [Microsoft Graph PowerShell Cmdlets](/powershell/microsoftgraph/get-started).
+Group-based licensing in Microsoft Entra ID, part of Microsoft Entra, is available through the [Azure portal](https://portal.azure.com).
+There are useful tasks that can be performedusing [Microsoft Graph PowerShell Cmdlets](/powershell/microsoftgraph/get-started).

 In this article, we go over some examples using Microsoft Graph PowerShell.

 [!INCLUDE [Azure AD PowerShell migration](../../includes/aad-powershell-migration-include.md)]